 The Department of Computer Science at the University of Illinois at Urbana-Champaign takes great pride in our role in educating computer scientists who change our world by doing things that were thought impossible.

-We have assembled this list of local and national resources and activities to help encourage youth and family engagement in computing:
+We have assembled this list of local and national resources and activities to help encourage youth and family engagement in computing (also available in PDF):

 Department of Computer Science